 In the beginning of time, in measuring quakes, a study focusing on earthquake which is seismology is counducted.
 Seismology is a branch of science that is focused on earthquake.
 The experts monitored and measured quake with a device known as seismograph.
 Quake was measured based on the intensity (the amount of intensity of the shock wave as well as the electro magnet quantity produced) and its damage.

 The harm of the quake can be identified after its magnitude, in Richter Scale as generally used, is measured.
 The bigger the magnitude the more intense the effect is produced.
 When the moment of the earthquake is developed, the tension is released and it can be used to measure its effect on land and the people near the epicenter.

 Richter Scale is developed by Charles F. Richter in 1935.
 This scale is used to measure the power released by the quake.
 The quake with scale of 2,0 Magnitude is small and will not be felt by many people.
 The scale of earthquake below 4 in Richter Scale is considered as small earthquake.
 However earthquake with the scale from 5.0 to 7.0 Magnitude can be moderate and can bring serious damage.
 Quake with more than 7.0 Richter Scale can be serious and extremely powerful and can trigger total destruction.
 The largest earthquake recorded was registered at 9.5 Magnitude which happened at Valdivia, Chile within 1960.

 Everyone knows the power of the quake in Richter scale that is used to measure the size of the quake.
 Earthquake less than 4 Magnitude will not result in serious damage.
-However, quake more than 5 Magnitude can have serious damage on the structures in the land surface.
+However, earthquake in size of more than 5 Magnitude can have serious damage on the structures in the land surface.
 Next, the earthquake in size more than 7 will result in devastation.
 Moreover, the earthquake in history have brought on other hazards such as landslides, avalanches, flames, flood as well as tsunami.